stho32/Training/README.md

 2) I can reimplement projects using different tech stacks and approaches, thus get more depth.
 3) I do not forget anymore what I wanted to achieve.

+The long term goal is to create a training program to help people become extraordinary and professional software developers.

 ## Get Started
 - [Using git and github](git-and-github.md)
 - [Naming convention](Naming-convention.md)